Where do you get your ideas?

-I always carry a writing journal around with me—so I can write anywhere.
-Mostly the things I write are just snatches.
+I always carry a writing journal—so that I can write anywhere.
+In the main the things that I write are just snatches.
 Snatches of conversation.
 Snatches of description.
-Now some of these snatches go on to become stories, but many of them don’t.
+Now some of these snatches go on to become stories.
+But many of them don’t.
 And that’s okay because in some ways the snatches that don’t become stories are just as important as the snatches that do.
-Because it’s in the snatches that don’t become stories that I’m training my creative muscles!
+Because it’s in these snatches that don’t become stories that I’m training my creative muscles!

 When did you first begin writing?

 I first began writing for young people when I was training to be an actor in my early twenties.
-I taught drama to a group of children with quite mixed abilities and ages and they wanted to be in a play.
-After searching unsuccessfully for one that was exactly right for them, I ended up having a go.
+I taught drama to a group of children with quite mixed abilities and they wanted to be in a play.
+After searching around for one that was exactly right for them, I ended up having a go at writing one.
 Those kids were so enthusiastic, kind and committed, that it became a turning point for me.
-When I finished my acting degree, I enrolled in a writing course with Libby Gleeson and workshopped a text I had written on my honeymoon, of all places!
+When I finished my acting degree, I enrolled in a writing course with Libby Gleeson and workshopped a picture book text I had written on my honeymoon!
+After I finished that course, I was fully committed to the long haul adventure of writing books for young people.

 What is the best thing about being a writer?